 Latest SIG News

-Highlights from the May 2018 meeting of the Management Group
+Highlights from the February 2019 meeting of the Management Group

-Events planned or under consideration:
+SIG Events planned or under consideration: